home-assistant/addons/deconz/DOCS.md

 ## Upgrading RaspBee and ConBee firmware

-This add-on allows you to upgrade your firmware straight from the Phoscon web interface with ease.
+Although the Phoscon web interface allows you to upgrade your firmware with ease it does not currently work from within the add-on.
+A [manual upgrade][manual-upgrade] method should be used instead.

-Go to "Settings -> Gateway" and click the upgrade button.
+To attempt a firmware upgrade via the Phoscon web interface go to "Settings -> Gateway" and click the upgrade button.

 However, some USB sticks (like the Aeotec Z-Wave sticks), can interfere with the upgrade process, causing the firmware upgrade to fail silently.
 If you end